German–Soviet Border and Commercial Agreement

 The German–Soviet Border and Commercial Agreement, signed on January 10, 1941, was a broad agreement which settled border disputes, and continued raw materials and war machine trade between the Soviet Union and Nazi Germany.
 The agreement continued the countries' relationship that started in 1939 with the Molotov–Ribbentrop Pact, which contained secret protocols that divided Eastern Europe between the Soviet Union and Germany.
 The relationship had continued with the subsequent invasions by Germany and the Soviet Union of that territory.
 The agreement contained additional secret protocols, settling a dispute regarding land in Lithuania, which had been split between both countries.
-The agreement continued the Nazi–Soviet economic relations that had been expanded by the 1939 German–Soviet Commercial Agreement and the more comprehensive 1940 German–Soviet Commercial Agreement.
+The agreement continued the German–Soviet economic relations that had been expanded by the 1939 German–Soviet Commercial Agreement and the more comprehensive 1940 German–Soviet Commercial Agreement.

 The agreement proved to be short-lived.
 Just six months after it was signed, Germany invaded the Soviet Union, which ended economic relations between them.
 The raw materials imported by Germany from the Soviet Union between 1939 and 1941 played a major role in supporting the German war effort against the Soviet Union after 1941.